 The main point of taking an internship as a college graduate is to get your foot in the door when it comes to the career you want.
 This means that if you are offered an opportunity to intern for a company you would love to work for in the future, you should likely take it.
 If you impress management, you could end up with a full-time job after the internship.

-Maybe the company is not stellar, but it is at least in the field you are interested in.
+Alternately, maybe the company is not stellar, but it’s at still in the field you’re interested in.
 If you just need some experience in a particular industry before you can confidently apply elsewhere, taking an internship as a college graduate may be wise.
 Other companies will see that you have an idea of how the job works so that you are not starting from scratch.

 When Should You Decline an Offer?